Egyptian temple

 Egyptian temples were built for the official worship of the gods and in commemoration of the pharaohs in ancient Egypt and regions under Egyptian control.
 Temples were seen as houses for the gods or kings to whom they were dedicated.
-Within them, the Egyptians performed a variety of rituals, the central functions of Egyptian religion: giving offerings to the gods, reenacting their mythological interactions through festivals, and warding off the forces of chaos.
+Within them, the Egyptians performed the central rituals of Egyptian religion: giving offerings to the gods, reenacting their mythology through festivals, and warding off the forces of chaos.
 These rituals were seen as necessary for the gods to continue to uphold maat, the divine order of the universe.
-Housing and caring for the gods were the obligations of pharaohs, who therefore dedicated prodigious resources to temple construction and maintenance.
-Out of necessity, pharaohs delegated most of their ritual duties to a host of priests, but most of the populace was excluded from direct participation in ceremonies and forbidden to enter a temple's most sacred areas.
-Nevertheless, a temple was an important religious site for all classes of Egyptians, who went there to pray, give offerings, and seek oracular guidance from the god dwelling within.
+Caring for the gods was the obligations of pharaohs, who dedicated prodigious resources to temple construction and maintenance.
+Pharaohs delegated most of their ritual duties to priests, but most of the populace was excluded from direct participation in ceremonies and forbidden to enter a temple's most sacred areas.
+Nevertheless, a temple was an important religious site for all classes of Egyptians, who went there to pray, give offerings, and seek oracular guidance.

-The most important part of the temple was the sanctuary, which typically contained a cult image, a statue of its god.
+The most important part of the temple was the sanctuary, which typically contained a cult image of its god.
 The rooms outside the sanctuary grew larger and more elaborate over time, so that temples evolved from small shrines in late Prehistoric Egypt (late fourth millennium BC) to large stone edifices in the New Kingdom (c.
 1550–1070 BC) and later.
-These edifices are among the largest and most enduring examples of ancient Egyptian architecture, with their elements arranged and decorated according to complex patterns of religious symbolism.
-Their typical design consisted of a series of enclosed halls, open courts, and entrance pylons aligned along the path used for festival processions.
-Beyond the temple proper was an outer wall enclosing a wide variety of secondary buildings.
+These edifices are among the largest and most enduring examples of ancient Egyptian architecture, with their elements arranged and decorated according to complex religious symbolism.
+Their typical layout comprised a series of enclosed halls, open courts, and entrance pylons aligned along the path used for festival processions.
+Beyond the temple proper was an outer wall enclosing secondary buildings.

-A large temple also owned sizable tracts of land and employed thousands of laymen to supply its needs.
+A large temple owned sizable tracts of land and employed thousands of laymen to supply its needs.
 Temples were therefore key economic as well as religious centers.
 The priests who managed these powerful institutions wielded considerable influence, and despite their ostensible subordination to the king, they may have posed significant challenges to his authority.

 Temple-building in Egypt continued despite the nation's decline and ultimate loss of independence to the Roman Empire in 30 BC.
 With the coming of Christianity, traditional Egyptian religion faced increasing persecution, and temple cults died out during the fourth through sixth centuries AD.
-The buildings they left behind suffered centuries of destruction and neglect.
+The buildings suffered centuries of destruction and neglect.
 At the start of the nineteenth century, a wave of interest in ancient Egypt swept Europe, giving rise to the discipline of Egyptology and drawing increasing numbers of visitors to the civilization's remains.
-Dozens of temples survive today, and some have become world-famous tourist attractions that contribute significantly to the modern Egyptian economy.
-Egyptologists continue to study the surviving temples and the remains of destroyed ones as invaluable sources of information about ancient Egyptian society.
+Dozens of temples survive, and some have become world-famous tourist attractions that contribute significantly to the modern Egyptian economy.
+Egyptologists continue to study the surviving temples and the remains of destroyed ones for information about ancient Egyptian society.